 What you need to know about "good" and "bad" cholesterol

-When is the last time you had your cholesterol checked?
+When was the last time you had your cholesterol checked?

-Despite the fact that high cholesterol has been linked to a number of serious health complications, including an increased risk of heart disease, the vast majority of American adults are not sure just how high or low their low-density lipoproteins, LDL, and high-density lipoproteins, HDL, levels are.
+Despite the fact that high cholesterol has been linked to a number of serious health complications, including an increased risk of heart disease and stroke, the vast majority of American adults are not sure just how high or low their low-density lipoproteins, LDL, and high-density lipoproteins, HDL, levels are.
 But what you don’t know, in fact, can hurt you.

-This is why we are breaking down everything you need to know about cholesterol so you can take the precautionary measures necessary to achieve a healthier body and a healthier future.
+We’re breaking down everything you need to know about cholesterol so you can take the precautionary measures necessary to achieve a healthier body and a healthier future.
 Because as Tony Robbins says, “The more efficient your body, the better you feel and the more you will use your talent to produce outstanding results.”

 WHAT IS CHOLESTEROL?

 Cholesterol is a waxy substance that is made naturally by the liver and obtained from food sources.
-While it typically gets a bad wrap, cholesterol actually plays a critical role in the functioning of the body, helping your system:
+While it typically gets a bad rap, cholesterol actually plays a critical role in how your body functions, helping your system:

 • Produce hormones such as estrogen, testosterone, progesterone, aldosterone and cortisone